A generalization of the Oort Conjecture: Characters and Swan conductors

 After enlarging our ground field $K$, we may assume that the character $\chi$ is {\em weakly unramified} with respect to the valuation $v_0$, see \cite{Ep:ew}.
 By definition, this means that for all extensions $w$ of $v_0$ to the function field of $Y$ the ramification index $e(w/v_0)$ is equal to $1$.
 It then follows that the special fiber $\Yb:=Y_R\otimes_R k$ is reduced (see e.g.\ \cite{AW:lp}, \S 2.2).

 \begin{defn} We say that the character $\chi$ has \emph{\'etale reduction} if the map $\Yb\to\Xb$ is generically \'etale.
 It has \emph{good reduction} if, in addition, $\Yb$ is smooth. \end{defn}

 In terms of Galois cohomology the definition can be rephrased as follows.
-The character $\chi$ has \'etale reduction if and only if the restriction of $\chi$ to the completion $\KKh_0$ of $\KK$ with respect to $v_0$ is {\em unramified}.
-The latter means that $\chi|_{\KKh_0}$ lies in the image of the cospecialization morphism
+Let $\KKh_0$ be the completion of $\KK$ at $v_0$.
+The character $\chi$ has \'etale reduction if and only if the image $\chi|_{\KKh_0}$ of $\chi$ in $H^1_{p^n}(\KKh_0)$ under the restriction morphism induced by the inclusion $\Gal_{\KKh_0} \to \Gal_{\KK}$ is {\em unramified}.
+The word ``unramified'' means that $\chi|_{\KKh_0}$ lies in the image of the cospecialization morphism

 (which is simply the restriction morphism induced by the projection $\Gal_{\KKh_0}\to\Gal_{\kappa_0}$).
 Since the cospecialization morphism is injective, there exists a unique character $\chib\in H^1_{p^n}(\kappa_0)$ whose image in $H^1_{p^n}(\KKh_0)$ is $\chi|_{\KKh_0}$.
 By construction, the Galois cover of $\Xb$ corresponding to $\chib$ is isomorphic to an irreducible component of the normalization of $\Yb$.